vbalderdash/LMAsimulation/README.md

+This model and its results have been submitted to the Journal of Geophysical Research.

+Please cite:

+V. Chmielewski and E. Bruning, Lightning Mapping Array flash detection performance with variable receiver thresholds, Submitted to J. Geophys.
+Res.

+If any results from this model are presented.

 # LMAsimulation
 This code is designed to simulate the way any LMA would solve a grid of point emitters, accounting for each station's noise levels and adding normally distributed timing errors at each station.